PrinceCornNM/emberfire-account/README.md

-# emberfire-account
+# Ember Fire Account

-This README outlines the details of collaborating on this Ember addon.
+This README outlines the details of collaborating on this Ember addon, Ember Fire Account.

 ## Installation